yumelab-studio/avaia-seismofinance/README.md

 ## Problem Statement

-Earthquakes are sudden external shocks that can create uncertainty in financial markets.
-For insurance companies, major seismic events may influence investor expectations through expected claims, perceived disaster exposure, and broader market risk.
+Earthquakes are sudden external shocks that may influence financial markets through uncertainty, expected insurance claims, investor risk perception, and broader market volatility.

-Japan is a strong case study because it is highly exposed to earthquake activity and has a developed financial market with publicly traded insurance companies.
+Japan is a strong case study because it is highly exposed to seismic activity and has a developed stock market with publicly traded insurance companies.

 This project asks: